Zhguo903/Ichiban/README.md

 ## Introduction
 The Ichiban is the cooking and recipe generation based on the users' health conditions.<br />
 The system would restore the information of users, including the age, the height, the weight and the sex.
-Each usage would collect the food ingredients and cookers then generate possible combinations of the meal with the calories suggestions.
+Each usage would collect the food ingredients then generate possible combinations of the meal with the calories suggestions.

 ## User Stories